ClusterHQ/flocker/docs/using/tutorial/vagrant-setup.rst

    This will also require you to start the node services manually.
    Therefore if your IP addresses conflict with the tutorial, please see the full :ref:`installation instructions <installing-flocker>` for more information.

+..
+XXX This warning needs to be reviewed, as the link is vague.
+See FLOC 2661

 .. warning::

    On some versions of Vagrant and VirtualBox, restarting the tutorial virtual machines via the ``vagrant halt`` and ``vagrant up`` commands can result in losing the static IP configuration, making the nodes unreachable on the assigned ``172.15.255.25x`` addresses.